 The Current Credit Agreement contains various covenants that limit Legacy's ability to: (i) incur indebtedness, (ii) enter into certain leases, (iii) grant certain liens, (iv) enter into certain swaps, (v) make certain loans, acquisitions, capital expenditures and investments, (vi) make distributions other than from available cash, (vii) merge, consolidate or allow any material change in the character of its business and (viii) engage in certain asset dispositions, including a sale of all or substantially all of its assets.
-The Current Credit Agreement also contains covenants that, among other things, require Legacy to maintain specified ratios or conditions.
-As of December 31, 2015 these covenants were as follows: (i) secured debt at any time to EBITDA for the four fiscal quarters ending on the last day of the fiscal quarter preceding such day of not more than 2.5 to 1.0, (ii) as of the last day of the most recent quarter, total EBITDA over the last four quarters to total interest expense over the last four quarters to be greater than 2.5 to 1.0 and (iii) consolidated current assets, as of the last day of the most recent quarter and including the unused amount of the total commitments, to consolidated current liabilities as of the last day of the most recent quarter of not less than 1.0 to 1.0, excluding non-cash assets and liabilities under FASB Accounting Standards Codification 815, which includes the current portion of oil, natural gas and interest rate derivatives.
+Effective October 25, 2016, Legacy entered into an amendment (the "Eighth Amendment") to the Current Credit Agreement with the Administrative Agent and certain other financial institutions party thereto as lenders to, among other items: (i) permit the issuance and use of the Second Lien Term Loans pursuant to the Second Lien Term Loan Credit Agreement (as defined below), (ii) increase the percentage of the total value of Legacy's Oil and Gas Properties required to be subject to a mortgage to 95% of the value or the most recently evaluated Reserve Report and grant a mortgage on certain identified undeveloped acreage in the Permian Basin, (iii) require Legacy to grant a perfected security interest in its cash and securities accounts, subject to certain customary exceptions and (iv) allow Legacy to hedge on an unsecured basis with counterparties who (or whose credit support provider) has an issuer rating or whose long term senior unsecured debt rating of BBB-/Baa3.
+The Current Credit Agreement, as amended by the Eighth Amendment, also contains covenants that, among other things, require Legacy to maintain specified ratios or conditions.
+As of December 31, 2016 these covenants were as follows: (i) secured debt at any time to EBITDA for the four fiscal quarters ending on the last day of the fiscal quarter preceding such day of not more than 4.5 to 1.0 beginning with the fiscal quarter ending on December 31, 2018, (ii) as of the last day of the most recent quarter, total EBITDA over the last four quarters to total interest expense over the last four quarters to be greater than 2.0 to 1.0, (iii) consolidated current assets, as of the last day of the most recent quarter and including the unused amount of the total commitments, to consolidated current liabilities as of the last day of the most recent quarter of not less than 1.0 to 1.0, excluding non-cash assets and liabilities under FASB Accounting Standards Codification 815, which includes the current portion of oil, natural gas and interest rate derivatives and (iv) the ratio of (a) the sum of (i) the net present value using NYMEX forward pricing, discounted at 10 percent per annum, of Legacy's proved developed producing oil and gas properties ("PDP PV-10") as reflected in the most recent reserve report delivered either July 1 or December 31 of each year, as the case may be, beginning with the reserve report to be delivered on July 1, 2017 (giving pro forma effect to material acquisitions or dispositions since the date of such reports), (ii) the net mark to market value of Legacy's swap agreements and (iii) Legacy's cash and cash equivalents, in each case as of such date to (b) Secured Debt as of such day to be equal to or less than 1.00 to 1.00 beginning with the fiscal quarter ending June 30, 2017.